 In the summer she guides people in the UK Mountains and works on the downhill hill bikes in Tignes.
 In between time, she is a momentum coach who helps people to reach their goals and dreams whether it is running a 10k to climbing famous peaks.
 If you would like to know more book a free discovery call.

 In the mountains is where you will find her skiing, climbing, running, biking, leading people, hiking etc:

 Getting specialist travel insurance that covers cancellation, medical and mountain rescue is highly recommended.
 FREEFLO will not be liable for injuries or accidents on the mountain.
 Ensure that your insurance covers your skiing off-piste beyond the ski boundary with a guide or an instructor.
 Buying a Carte de Neige with your lift pass in the resort or online is recommended as it will cover any mountain rescue without payment.

-You can purchase the carte de Neige in resort with your lift pass for around €3 euros a day or you can purchase it online to beat the queues for a year at http://www2.ffs.fr/carteneige .
+You can purchase the carte de Neige in the resort with your lift pass for around €3 euros a day or you can purchase it online to beat the queues for a year at http://www2.ffs.fr/carteneige .